serengil/LightPHE/README.md

   cs.decrypt(c3)
 ```

-### On-Prem Decryption
+### On-Prem Decryption And Proof of Work

-This Python code snippet demonstrates the final step in a secure computation process using homomorphic encryption with the LightPHE library.
-After receiving the ciphertext c3 from the cloud, which is the result of homomorphic addition of two ciphertexts c1 and c2, the on-premises system (which has the private key) decrypts c3 to verify the result.
-The decrypted value is then asserted to be equal to the sum of the original plaintext values m1 and m2.
-This step ensures the correctness of the homomorphic computation performed by the cloud.
+This code snippet demonstrates the proof of work.
+Even though c3 was calculated in the cloud by adding c1 and c2, on-premises can validate that its decryption must be equal to the addition of plaintexts m1 and m2.

 ```python
 # on-prem side receives c3 from cloud